opendevstack/ods-jenkinsfile-converter/README.md

 - [X] Update `@Library('ods-jenkins-shared-library@3.x') _` to `@Library('ods-jenkins-shared-library@4.x') _`
 - [X] Point to agent images with the 4.x tag, e.g. change imageStreamTag: `ods/jenkins-agent-golang:3.x` to imageStreamTag: `ods/jenkins-agent-golang:4.x`.
+- [X] NodeJS agent name is going to change in ODS 4.
+From `jenkins-agent-nodejs10-angular` to `jenkins-agent-nodejs12`.
 - [X] `odsComponentStageImportOpenShiftImageOrElse` has been deprecated, and is now aliased to the new method, `odsComponentFindOpenShiftImageOrElse`.
 - [X] `odsComponentStageRolloutOpenShiftDeployment` rolls out all deployment resources together now.
 If you had multiple DeploymentConfig resources previously, you had to target each one by specifying the config option resourceName.
 This is no longer possible - instead the stage iterates over all DeploymentConfig resources with the component label (app=${projectId}-${componentId}).
 Changes must be made to pipelines that have multiple deployments, such as components based on the ds-jupyter-notebook and ds-rshiny quickstarter.